dima4p/client_dashboard/README.md

 * Add validation that Consultant **must have** either `contractor` or `employee` and not both.
-* Revise specs for views
+* Revise specs for html views
+* Move API to separate controller, though I am not sure it is required

 ## License